department-of-veterans-affairs/ascent-platform/ascent-platform-docker-build/README.md

     * __ES_HOST__ - Hostname of the ElasticSearch service.
 Defaults to "elasticsearch"
     * __ES_USER__ - Username to authenticate to ElasticSearch service.
 Defaults to "elastic".
     * __ES_PASSWORD__ - Password for the ElasticSearch user.
 Defaults to "changeme".
+    * __VAULT_TOKEN__ - The token to authenticate to vault with.
+When this is specified, Logstash will configure itself to use SSL authentication with Filebeat.
+It will pull its SSL information from Vault using the VAULT_ADDR env variable value.
+    * __VAULT_ADDR__ - The address of the vault server.
+Defaults to "https://vault:8200"